April 21, 2026

 Real CRO is about finding what stands in the user’s way and removing it.
 It connects data, design, and psychology to understand how people move through your site and where their experience breaks.

-It’s one of the most powerful growth levers because it builds on what you already have - the information about your existing traffic.
+It's one of the most powerful growth levers because it builds on what you already have - the information about your existing traffic.
 Yet for every $92 spent on attracting visitors, companies spend only $1 on turning them into customers.
 CRO restores that balance.
-It shows where people hesitate, lose clarity, or abandon their path, and turns those moments into opportunities for growth.
+It shows where people hesitate, lose clarity, or abandon their path, and turns those moments into opportunities to optimize for conversions.

 The hard-hitting stats: Your “why” in numbers